Strange Nature

-Strange Nature was an indie rock band from the United Kingdom signed to Pete Waterman's PWL record label in the UK, Warner Music in Europe, and Warner Chappell Music for worldwide publishing.
-The band was popular in Europe during 1992 to 1995.
+Strange Nature were an English indie rock band, Formed in London and signed to Pete Waterman's PWL record label in the UK, Warner Music in Europe, and Warner Chappell Music for worldwide publishing.

+The band were popular in Europe during 1992 to 1995.
 Strange Nature recorded one album, World Song, and two singles, "Incantation Man" and "New Messiah".
 Winning "Best Album" from the Sunday Mirror and receiving airplay from all major European radio stations and MTV, all three releases charted in Europe.

 In 1995, Strange Nature split amicably to enable band members to follow successful solo careers and projects, including The Lights, Dub Pistols, and Two Lone Swordsmen.

+History

-Early history
+Early years (1986–1991)

 Formed in 1986 by Gordon Mills, son of 60s pop producer and music manager Gordon Mills Snr., and Imogen Andrews, niece to Julie Andrews, the band consisted of five members including Keith Tenniswood, lead guitar, Jason O'Bryan, bass guitar, and Justin Rabbetts, drums.

-In 1991 Strange Nature, a coupling taken from two separate lines from a Jimi Hendrix song, recorded a series of demos at Matrix Studios London that gained the attention of East West Records, Warner Brothers.
+In 1991, Strange Nature, a coupling taken from two separate lines from a Jimi Hendrix song, recorded a series of demos at Matrix Studios London that gained the attention of East West Records, Warner Brothers.

 Hengel's music management company Tantamount Artist Management signed the band in 1991 and by 1992 TAM struck a three-album, 9 single deal with Pete Waterman's PWL label via record former CBS record executive David Howells.

-PWL and Warner Chappel period
+PWL and World Song (1992–1994)

 In 1992, Strange Nature recorded the band's debut album, World Song.
 The 11-track CD was produced by Steve Brown, notable for his work with Manic Street Preachers, The Cult, and George Michael.
 It was recorded at Olympic Studios, Town House, and Marcus Studios, all situated in London.

 Released in 1993, the album reached top 40 status in Europe and spawned two singles: "Incantation Man" and "New Messiah".
 A third single "Gone" was never released.
 Highly acclaimed by the UK and European media, World Song was named "Best Album" by the Sunday Mirror and NME branded the release "a stunning debut album".

 Three videos were filmed for the singles by award winning music film director Mike Brady, renowned for his work with The Jam, Irish rockers Ash and Peter Andre.
 Filming took place at the world famous Shepperton Studios.

 Between 1992 and 1994 Strange Nature toured continuously across the UK and Europe as a headline act and also supported Spin Doctors and Thunder, amongst other acts.
 Strange Nature also performed for the 1992 BBC Children in Need charity evening.

 At the end of 1994 Strange Nature and PWL mutually agreed that the band was not signed to a label suited for an indie rock group and the three-year contract was dissolved.
 The band's third single "Gone" remained unreleased.